Policies and Procedures

 REGULATION 14: Website

-b All requests from board to post information on website must be preformed within 7 days.
+- All requests from the board to post information on the website must be performed within 7 days.

 REGULATION 15: Document Control

 - Upon the resignation or term completion of an Executive Board Member, ALL documentation and IMLA belongings will be turned over to the IMLA Executive Board within 5 business days.

 - The IMLA Secretary will be responsible for maintaining all records and files on behalf of IMLA.

 - Supporting documentation will be held by the IMLA President, so that in the event of loss, while in the secretary’s possession, backup files will be maintained.

 - All teams in IMLA have been allotted 1 or 2 practice times a week, depending on available floor time.
 Floor times may be changed by IMLA prior to the start of the season.